PPE Headquarters

 Connie currently sells approximately $18,000,000 worth of products to a company that Bart works for.
 Bart is the purchasing manager for that company.

-A month later Competitor B offers Bart a percent of his sales commission.
+Competitor A offers Bart substantial gifts to win some or most of the work.
+Bart refuses.
+A month later, Competitor B offers Bart a percent of his sales commission.
 Bart replies that he will consider the offer.
+Bart then approaches Connie with the offer from Competitor B.

-Bart then approaches Connie with the offer from Competitor B. Bart suggests that Connie must match the offer to retain the account.
+Bart suggests that Connie must match the offer to retain the account.
 Connie fears she will lose the account if she does not comply.

-A Suggested Methodology
+Methodology

-1. Identify and list the moral infractions.
+• Identification: Identify and list the moral infractions.

-If you report this type of situation to your professional association, then "responsible disclosure" will be expected in order to avoid reporting for personal gain.
+Therefore, leaking or reporting information anonymously is highly discouraged.
+If you report this type of situation to your professional association, then responsible disclosure will be expected to avoid reporting for personal gain.

 It is very important to choose your own personal ethical and moral boundaries.
 They will shape the quality of your person.